In this article:

 The document preparation fee typically costs no more than $100 and is usually disclosed upfront during the loan application process.

 This fee is paid to a title insurance company and covers the costs of insuring the transfer of the title to your name.
 Lenders often require you to purchase title insurance as protection—for you and your lender—against potential ownership disputes, liens or other title-related issues.

 While title insurance costs vary from state to state, and the purchase price of your home is a factor, the average cost is roughly $1,000 per policy.

 What Are Junk Mortgage Fees?

-Can I Save Money on Mortgage Fees?
+How to Save Money on Mortgage Fees

-Most mortgage fees are unavoidable, but some have room for negotiation.
-Whenever you apply for a loan, the lender is required to give you a Loan Estimate, which outlines all of the costs and payments associated with the loan.
-After reviewing your Loan Estimate, talk to your mortgage broker or lender about any fees that could be reduced or eliminated to see if you have any wiggle room.
+- Review your loan estimate(s).
+When you apply for a new mortgage, the lender must give you a loan estimate that details all of the costs and payments associated with the loan.
+After reviewing your loan estimate, talk to your mortgage broker or lender about any fees that may be reduced or eliminated.

 - Shop and compare loan offers.
 Having loan estimates from several lenders can help you compare mortgage fees and other closing costs—along with your interest rate and term—to identify the best mortgage loan.
 Also, getting quotes from appraisers, title insurance agents, inspectors and other professionals may improve your position if you can demonstrate lower prices offered by competitors.